allister-grange/startertab/README.md

 ## Tech

 Local storage is used for storing your information, meaning you own your data!
 All of the settings, tokens and themes sit on your own browser.
-Some may call it laziness that I don't want to maintain a database, others may see it as me helping prevent your data being in yet another cloud service.
+Some may call it laziness that I don't want to maintain a database, you could also see it as me helping prevent your data being in yet another cloud service.

 Written in NextJS with CharkaUI.
 Hosted in Vercel.